DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 Optional:

 - `available_values` (List of String) The list of values that the template variable drop-down is be limited to
-- `default` (String) The default value for the template variable on dashboard load.
+- `default` (String, Deprecated) The default value for the template variable on dashboard load.
+Cannot be used in conjunction with `defaults`. **Deprecated.** Use `defaults` instead.
+- `defaults` (List of String) One or many default values for template variables on load.
+If more than one default is specified, they will be unioned together with `OR`.
+Cannot be used in conjunction with `default`.
 - `prefix` (String) The tag prefix associated with the variable.
 Only tags with this prefix appear in the variable dropdown.